Achilles tendonitis stretches have been shown to help with runners dealing with chronic Achilles tendon injuries.

 Achilles tendonitis can be a frustrating chronic calf and foot injury for many athletes.
-While determining the cause of the Achilles tendonitis is important from a biomechanical standpoint (as well as to prevent recurrence of the calf injury), it is also important to focus on rehab of the injured tendon.
-By the time most athletes get to their sports medicine doctor for this type of injury, its almost always a chronic injury, rather than a new or acute injury.
+While determining the cause of the Achilles tendonitis is important from a biomechanical standpoint (as well as to prevent recurrence of the calf injury), it is also important to focus on rehabilition of the injured tendon.
+By the time most athletes get to their sports medicine doctor for an Achilles tendon problem, its almost always a chronic injury, rather than a new or acute injury.
 The length of time an athlete has had Achilles tendonitis is important because it should change the treatment and rehabilitation approach to the tendon.

 When a tendon is acutely injured, such as with an acute strain or sprain, there can be a significant amount of swelling and inflammation at the site.
 While some inflammation is helpful to the body’s healing process, too much inflammation can prolong the time to getting an athlete back to their sport.